pypeaday/eol-dr/checklist.md

 ### Wireless network

 - Jeremy can help setup a regular ol' wifi router.
 Our Netgear Orbi is being used as Access Points right now, but you can just reset them and use it as the router like we did for a while.
-(TODO: actually not done yet, Orbi still being used as the router)
+- Otherwise you can keep the OPNSense router up, it's not hard to manage and everything is configured on it for the local network access.
+Link is on [dashy](dashy.paynepride.com)

 ### Restarting network services

-- If the Internet goes out, restart the black modem by unplugging it, waiting 10 seconds, plugging it back in.
+- If the Internet goes out, restart the router.
+It's like a desktop pc so you can just hold down the power until it turns off (button's on the front), wait 10 seconds, and start it up again.
+It takes about 2 minutes to fully power back on.
-- If that doesn't work, unplug the router, which is probably at this point going to be the Netgear Orbi, and plug it back in.
 - If that doesn't work there's probably an actual outage

 # TODO: THIS